johnlofty/thefilewatch/README.md

 <code>$ python -m thefilewatch.file_watch a.txt b.txt</code>

-## examples
+## more examples

-see more specific examples in handler
+see more specific examples in handlers folder.